Barbara J. Goldsmith

 Founder/President, Barbara J. Goldsmith & Company LLC

-Barbara J. Goldsmith has served as Executive Director of the Ad-Hoc Industry Natural Resource Management Group since she, in cooperation with six major coporations, founded the Group in 1988.
+Barbara J. Goldsmith has served as Executive Director of the Ad-Hoc Industry Natural Resource Management Group since she founded the Group in 1988 in cooperation with six major corporations.
 She also serves as President of of the consulting firm Barbara J. Goldsmith & Company, based in Washington, DC and Brussels, BE.

 Barbara is a specialist with over 25 years experience in national and international environmental policy and corporate environmental management issues, notably the interface between environmental regulatory requirements and industrial planning and development and the effects of environmental policies on industrial operations and productivity.
 She is a leading authority on national policies and practices related to natural resource damage liability and assessment and was appointed in 2005 by The Secretary of the Interior to serve on the Department's Natural Resource Damage Assessment and Restoration Advisory Committee.
 Barbara has also been an important thought leader regarding implementation of the EU Environmental Liability Directive (ELD) and she is co-editor and co-author of the seminal book published in 2013 by Oxford University Press on this topic (The EU Environmental Liability Directive: A Commentary).